 - What does it look like for a person and community to live compelled by Jesus' love?
 How might others know that about them? - What does it mean to love someone from a worldly point of view? (v.
-16) How does Christian love operate differently from worldly love? - Hollywood and social media gives us lots of examples of worldly love.
-Worldly love is often selfish looking for how someone else makes us feel or how we are attracted to them.
-Worldly love is only reciprocated love (it never loves enemies) and it is all too often fleeting.
-This kind of love is more concerned with how we feel than what we do for another. - What does reconciliation mean? - The biblical definition of reconciliation is the end of estrangement, caused by sin and the enemy, between God, humanity, and all of creation. - Paul uses the term 5 times, including in 2 Cor.
+16) How does Christian love operate differently from worldly love? - Once the self of the self o - What does reconciliation mean? - The biblical definition of reconciliation is the end of estrangement, caused by sin and the enemy, between God, humanity, and all of creation. - Paul uses the term 5 times, including in 2 Cor.
 5:18-20.
 See Romans 5:10-11, Romans 11:15, Ephesians 2:14-17, Colossians 1:19-22. - Biblical examples of reconciliation include Joseph and his brothers, the father and the prodigal son, and Jesus and Peter. - What prevents humanity from being reconciled to God?
 Why are we so prone to distance ourselves from the Lord? - In the earliest pages of the Bible we see humanity choosing to do what is right in our own eyes, choosing to discern what is good and bad on our own, rather than relying on the wisdom, will, and way of the Lord.
 For so many reasons, we reject and rebel against the inheritance our Father offers us so generously.
 But the Lord is gracious and beckons us to return to him, to be received into his arms, if only we would "come to ourselves" as it was said of the prodigal son.